kristinaleilani/kristinaleilani.github.io/_pages/dei.md

 <p>&nbsp;</p>

 If you are interested in contributing to our growing knowledgebase of resources, we'd love to work with you.
-Please email me or the chapter at icrs.students@gmail.com
+Please the chapter at icrs.students@gmail.com.

+*Note: As of 2024, I stepped down as committee lead to focus on similar efforts in Arctic research that align with my current postdoctoral position.*

 ---